nachogomezf/nachogomezf/README.md

 I'm an Instructional Assistant Professor at the University of Florida in the Electrical and Computer Engineering Department.
 I teach undergraduate and graduate courses on Data Science and Machine Learning.

 I'm also a GitHub Campus Advisor with University of Florida and GitHub.
+I can help you integrate Git and Github with your courses and projects.

 Find more here: https://catiaspsilva.github.io/